Josh Lowe Player Props: Rays vs. Mariners

-Josh Lowe -- with an on-base percentage of .250 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryce Miller on the mound, on June 30 at 10:10 PM ET.
+Josh Lowe, with a slugging percentage of .442 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with George Kirby on the mound, July 1 at 7:15 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Diamondbacks.
+He collected two extra-base hits in his previous appearance (3-for-5 with a double, a home run and two RBI) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners